Fire Damage Claims

 Many homeowners are not aware of their rights as a policyholder.
 Contact LeMaster & Ahmed PLLC immediately if you believe your insurance company is mistreating you.
 Ms. Ahmed and Ms. LeMaster are insurance lawyers with over thirty combined years of experience handling insurance disputes throughout Texas.

 Call (888) 306-2119 to schedule a consultation.
-Some of the areas we serve include Houston, The Woodlands, Galveston, Plano and Dallas.
+We serve throughout Texas including Houston, The Woodlands, Galveston, San Antonio, Plano and Dallas.